rnxpyke/tiny-thoughts-on-security/thoughts/broken.md

 And the list goes on.

-While the computer security community has gotten quite good at naming things, (which is one of the three hard problems of computer sience, after all), no significant progress towards preventing these bugs has been made.
+While the computer security community has gotten quite good at naming things, (which is one of the three hard problems of computer science, after all), no significant progress towards preventing these bugs has been made.

 That is not to say that there haven't been made attempts!